-Korea has been largely popular as a destination to go thanks to its romantic Korean dramas and trending K-pop stars.
+AKorea is definitely one of the most popular travel destinations – thanks to its romantic Korean dramas and trending K-pop stars.
 This huge metropolis, the capital of South Korea has a medley of delicious foods and shopping to do.
-Despite being cutting edge in terms of fashion, technology, and architecture, Seoul is also deeply traditional and cultural, with its palaces and temples to visit.
+Despite being cutting-edge in terms of fashion, technology, and architecture, Seoul is also deeply traditional and cultural.
 In short, Seoul is a must-visit, especially on your first visit to Korea.
 In this article, we list the best places to stay in Seoul and bring you the best Seoul hotels to stay at in each district.
-Each of Seoul’s neighborhoods has a distinct style and vibe – Myeongdong for shopping, Insadong for history, Hongdae for a youthful scene, and so on.
+Each of Seoul’s neighbourhoods has a distinct style and vibe – Myeongdong for shopping, Insadong for history, Hongdae for a youthful scene, and so on.
 Continue reading this article and find the perfect base for your Korean adventure.
-Read on to find out where to stay in Seoul!
+Read on to find out where to stay in Seoul, including the best hotels!

 Table of contents: